AmandaCIdev/full-stack-capstone/README.md

 </p>

 4. **Home Page - ‘Home’**
-   - A curated collection of high-quality images categorized by events.
+   - A curated collection of high-quality images categorised by events.
+   - The Login / Register button will take users to the login page, if users do not have an account there is a link to the registration page

 5. **About Page - ‘About’**
    - Information on how to get in touch.
 Contact form for convenient communication.